 Motorized bicycles (1946) morphed to motorcycles (1949).
 They became the worlds’ largest motorcycle mfg 10 years later, and hold that title to this day.
 In 2015 they became the 8th largest automobile mfg in the world.

-In our loud and uber-caffeinated world, we’re constantly looking forward.
-It’s easy to lose perspective, get distracted, or become impatient.
+In our loud and uber-caffeinated world, we’re constantly urged to look forward. tt’s easy to lose perspective, get distracted, or become impatient.
 To forget where we came from, or to believe what our lesser angels whisper in our ears late at night.

 We’ve all heard commitment to quality is rarely the easiest or quickest way to success.
-As TRH starts its 14th year of wanting to change lives, and the world for the better, one house at a time this was good to see.
+As TRH starts its now 16th year of wanting to change the world and change lives by bettering spaces, this reassures me to the core.

 This car reminded me everyone starts somewhere, That growth happens and goals are met when we stay true to what we believe to be important.
 And that whatever we do, doing the best we can, from Day One is a noble pursuit.